-This carbon footprint scoring system could be similar to the scoring of "washing machine" energy efficiency199 and could complement the Common Market Standards for fisheries products200 to influence retailers and consumers toward buying seafood products from fisheries with a low or lower carbon footprint.
-This would continue the effort for eco-certification of fisheries products and extend this certification to include scoring of fuel use intensity.^{201,202} Such scoring could be based on the fuel used during the fishing operations at sea.
-Ideally, even if operating the fishing is likely the primary source of emission, accounting for other use would complement Life Cycle Assessments203 (LCAs) of fisheries products.
+This carbon footprint scoring system could be similar to the scoring of "washing machine" energy efficiency and could complement the Common Market Standards for fisheries products to influence retailers and consumers toward buying seafood products from fisheries with a low or lower carbon footprint.
+This would continue the effort for eco-certification of fisheries products and extend this certification to include scoring of fuel use intensity.
+Such scoring could be based on the fuel used during the fishing operations at sea.
+Ideally, even if operating the fishing is likely the primary source of emission, accounting for other use would complement Life Cycle Assessments (LCAs) of fisheries products.
 This would account for upstream and downstream emissions (upstream business: raw materials, net making etc.; downstream business: processing, packaging, transport).
-The eco-certification incentive is to accelerate the market phase-out of fishing techniques and fish products that require too much fuel for too little edible protein (eg. shrimp fisheries).
-Eco-certification will also give a better price and add value to the catch, so that fishermen can fish less (if they wish) and use less fuel.
-However, a price premium for eco-friendly seafood products might burden consumers, which can unexpectedly result in consumers opting for cheaper, less sustainable fish products if the product price is the driver of consumers' choice.
-Such side effects may be mitigated by combining eco-certification with taxes on practices ranked as less responsible and sustainable, so that the price increases for GHG-intensive food.